Follow Christ by Following Paul

 “[16] Howbeit for this cause I obtained mercy, that in me first Jesus Christ might shew forth all longsuffering, for a pattern to them which should hereafter believe on him to life everlasting.” – 1 Timothy 1:16

-• Paul was the first person to be saved in the Body and is the pattern for everyone after him to be saved by God’s grace (1Ti 1:11-16)
+Paul was the first person saved in the Body of Christ and the pattern for everyone after him to be saved by God’s grace (1Ti 1:11-16).

-• God dispensed grace to Paul, revealing the mystery of Christ and instituting the Body of Christ (Eph 3:1-10, Col 1:25-27)
+God dispensed grace to Paul, revealing the mystery of Christ and instituting the Body of Christ through faith in the gospel (Eph 3:1-10, Col 1:25-27)

-• Peter recognized Paul was sent to the Gentiles and deferred to him as to what God is doing now (Gal 2:9, 2Pe 3:15)
+Peter recognized Paul was sent to the Gentiles with new revelation and deferred to him as to what God is doing now (Gal 2:9, 2Pe 3:15)

 When we fail to recognize Paul’s special apostleship and his pattern for the Body today, a slew of issues arise:

-• It diminishes Christ’s resurrection power in you and promotes your own willpower
+Christ’s resurrection power working in you gets replaced with your own willpower.

-It ultimately weakens the Body of Christ by wrongly identifying it with Israel, thereby putting the church under a covenantal, law-based system and imparting a works-based, endurance-based, conditional standing with God
+The Body of Christ ends up wrongly identified with Israel, which puts the church back under a covenantal, law-based system and produces a works-based, endurance-based, conditional standing with God.

-In fact, Jesus was sent to the house of Israel and His time on earth was to minister to Jews and confirm the promises made to the fathers of Israel.
+During His earthly ministry, Jesus was sent specifically to the house of Israel to confirm the promises made to the fathers:

 “[24] But he answered and said, I am not sent but unto the lost sheep of the house of Israel.” – Matthew 15:24